 The importance of having a mentors in life cannot be underestimated.
 And I can’t begin to tell you how much I’ve benefitted from having mentors guide me on my fitness journey.

 Whether it’s friends in the gym or a personal trainer; I’ve learned something valuable from each and every one of them.
 Personal relationships are a necessary part of the journey, however books are also an incredible resource.
-Here are some of my personal favourites on bodybuilding:
+Here are some of my personal favorites on bodybuilding:

 - Jim Stoppani’s Encyclopedia of Muscle and Strength (Amazon UK).
 I have used several workout templates from this book and referred to it time and time again.
 And I will keep referring to it in the future.